nikolatx/sfg-thymeleaf/README.md

 # Using Thymeleaf With Spring Framework

-Project shows usage of Thymeleaf templates with Spring Framework:
+Project shows the usage of Thymeleaf templates with Spring Framework:
 - configuring Spring MVC with Spring Boot to display Thymeleaf templates
 - using Spring Message bundles for internationalized text values
 - iterating over lists to display tabular content